Tel Lachish: Middle Bronze (Levels VIII–IX)

+Hyksos period

-In the Middle Bronze IIB-C, Lachish became a major city in the Southern Levant.
+In the Middle Bronze IIB-C (1630-1550 BCE), Lachish became a major city in the Southern Levant.
 An impressive glacis-like structure was constructed around the city, which shaped its present steep slopes and sharp corners.
 The proposed glacis fronted a city wall built of massive stones.
 In Area P, a large mudbrick fortress was excavated.
 Finds from the fortress include 4 scarabs and a number of scarab sealings.
 These were of "both the local Canaanite MB IIC style and the Hyksos style".
 Radiocarbon dating produced a date in the mid-16th century BCE.
 By the end of Middle Bronze IIC the city was destroyed by fire.
 Some features originally ascribed to the Iron Age by the early excavators have now been redated to the MBA and LBA.